end-initiative/end-initiative/pages/activities.md

 Profitable Days:                None

 When your character dedicates time to studies, they may choose a subject on the skills in your character sheet or of a specialty subject by the classes offered from the school.
-One academic and one physical skill can be trained or studied at a time.

-Each segment of time you study earns a tally towards that skill or subject.
-You can only study one physical and one academic subject per day.
+It is assumed that you spend time as often as you can studying.
+By spending time studying, you will gain 1 tally into the subject of your choice.
+If you have a book on a subject that is not from The Spire library resources, you can earn 2 tallys instead of one.
 At 5 points, you can attempt a d20 roll, and on a 18-20, you gain a permanent +1 misc. bonus to that skill.

-Studies cannot take place during a long rest where you are recovering hit points or spell slots.
-While at The Spire, studies take place in the library using their resources, which never deplete.
-When outside The Spire, you require books to study.
-Books last for 5 instances of studying for whatever subject it is in.

 All students have a class that they naturally excelled in during their fletchling days, and carries on into their time as a Sparrow.
 Starting as a Sparrow, you automatically have a +1 in one specialty subject and are proficient in it.
 From there on, you must gain a +3 misc. bonus in another specialty subject through studying to gain proficiency in that subject as well.